rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

 In addition to MANOVA, one-way ANOVAs were performed for pairs of independent and dependent variables.

 To address the concern that certain taxonomic groups might be driving the results, Heesy repeated all analyses on two subsets of the data: 1) mammals excluding marsupials and anthropoid primates, and 2) mammals excluding marsupials and all primates.
-These particular groups were removed because it was argued that marsupials and primates (particularly anthropoids) have either special morphological constraints or highly derived orbit morphology (see the paper for details).
+These particular groups were removed because it was argued that marsupials and primates (and especially anthropoids) have either special morphological constraints or highly derived orbit morphology.

 Now I will replicate Heesy's analysis using the data from the paper, with the slight difference that I dropped 35 of Heesy's original 331 taxa because they lacked phylogenetic data.
 I did this in order to facilitate a direct comparison between the results of phylogenetic and non-phylogenetic analyses.
-As the R code below demonstrates, my non-phylogenetic results are highly consistent with what Heesy (2008) reported in Table 1 of his paper, despite the removal of 35 taxa:
+As the R code below demonstrates, my non-phylogenetic results are highly consistent with what Heesy (2008) reported in Table 1 of his paper, despite the removal of 35 taxa.
+First, here are the MANOVA and ANOVA results for all primates (note that the first table of results is for the MANOVA, which considers all the orbit measurements together as a multivariate response variable, and the next three tables of results are for ANOVAs of each orbit measurement separately):

 ```r